-Remuneration definition in Paragraph 1 of the Fourth Schedule
+Remuneration definition in Paragraph 1 of the Fourth Schedule Reference to the Act

 Advance salary can be seen as an amount of future remuneration paid by the employer prior to actual date on which such remuneration becomes payable.

 An advance payment will be subject to the deduction of employees' tax when it is paid by the employer to the employee.